Duration: About 20 minutes

-Learning how to draw a mouth can seem daunting at first, but with a bit of practice and knowing some helpful tips, you’ll be able to create realistic and expressive mouths in no time.
-There are some tricky parts to pay attention to when drawing a mouth: Lips can quickly look as if they are wearing dark red lipstick or you are faced with the problem that the whole mouth looks two-dimensional.
-But it is not impossible to draw a natural-looking mouth.
-With a few tricks and a little practice, anyone can succeed.
+At first, learning to draw a mouth may seem difficult.
+But with practice and helpful tips, you will be able to create realistic and expressive mouths in no time.
+There are some tricky parts to pay attention to, such as making sure the lips don’t look like they’re wearing dark red lipstick.
+However, it is possible to draw a natural-looking mouth.
+With a few tricks and some practice, anyone can do it.

-The first element based on the circles is the line between the two lips.
-The upper circle is ideal for drawing the small arc in the middle of the upper lip.
-When drawing the line, you should be careful not to draw a straight line and always lead the ends a little upwards in the corners of the mouth.
+The first step is to draw a line between the two lips.
+Make use of the upper circle to create a small arc in the middle of the upper lip.
+Be careful not to make the line straight.
+Also, make sure to curve the ends upwards in the corners of the mouth.

 From here on concentrate on the areas around the lips.
 This way you can already plan the volume and shape of the lips and still make corrections.